Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Background and notation

 \subsection{Tilings and height functions}

 Let $R$ be a connected region in the triangular lattice.
 One can view a lozenge tiling of $R$ as a stepped surface in $\R^3$ where the first two coordinates are the coordinates of the points in the lattice and the third coordinates is the height function $h(\cdot)$ of a lozenge tiling defined in the following way: \begin{itemize} \item For every edge $(x ,y)$ in $R$, $h(y)-h(x)= 1$ if $(x,y)$ is a vertical edge and $h(y)-h(x)= 0$ otherwise. \end{itemize} In fact, there is a one to one correspondence between tilings of a given region and functions which verify this property defined up to a constant.
-Using this bijection, we will denote by $\tiling_h$ the tiling associated to a given height function $h$ and we will do all the subsequent reasoning using height functions rather than tilings.
+Using this bijection, we will denote by $\tiling_h$ the tiling associated to a given height function $h$ and we will do most of the subsequent reasoning using height functions rather than tilings.
+The \emph{position} $(x,y)$ of a horizontal lozenge in $\tiling_h$ is the coordinates of its upper corner in the triangular lattice.

 We extend the definition of height functions to any region of the lattice as follows: for general sets $S$, we say that a function $h:S \to \mathbb{Z}$ is a height function if its restriction on each simply connected component of $S$ is a height function.